INCF/nineml-spec/source/examples.rst

 In this first example, we are describing how to represent the Izhikevich model in NineML [Izhikevich2003]_.
-The model is composed of single ComponentClass, containing a single Regime, *subthresholdRegime*, and two state variables, :math:`U` & :math:`V`.
+The model is composed of single :ref:`ComponentClass`, containing a single :ref:`Regime`, *subthresholdRegime*, and two state variables, :math:`U` & :math:`V`.

-The ODEs defined for the Regime are:
+The ODEs defined for the :ref:`Regime` are:

 .. math::